curt0230/election-analysis/README.md

 5. Determine which county had the largest number of voters overall
 6. Output the results both to the terminal when the application executes and to a text file

+The data source, election_results.csv, is a CSV file formatted as follows:
+* Value 1 is a unique record identifier
+* Value 2 is the name of the county where the vote was cast
+* Value 3 is the name of the candidate for whom the vote was cast
+* The field delimiter in the CSV file is a comma
+* There is no text qualifier
+* There are no blank rows in the file

 ## Audit Resources
 * Software:  Python 3.9.7, Visual Studio Code 1.66.1
 * Data source:  [election_results.csv](https://github.com/curt0230/election-analysis/blob/main/resources/election_results.csv)